Gran Hermano (Spanish TV series) season 5: Summary

+Future Appearances

 In 2010, season Gran Hermano: El Reencuentro, Nico and Ainhoa return at the house.

 Aída Nízar was in Supervivientes: Perdidos en Honduras in 2011.
 In 2017, she entered in Gran Hermano VIP 5.
 And in 2018, she participanted in the 15th Italian version of Grande Fratello.

 Contestants in eviction order

 Nominations Table

 This Series Housemates Nominated Housemates for 3, 2 and 1 Nomination points (shown in numerical order in the Nomination Box - with 3 points at the top and 1 point at the bottom).
 The three or more Housemates with the most Nomination Points would face the Public Vote.

 Each Week the winner(s) of a challenge wins the right to remove 3 Nomination Points from the Housemate(s) of their choice and potentially change the Nomination line-up.